Brazil women's national rugby union team: 2023

 2023 will see Brazil face Colombia in official test matches, which is part of the South American region's qualifying matches for the 2025 Rugby World Cup.
 Sudamérica Rugby, with funding from World Rugby, organised the first women's fifteens tournament for the region, the 2023 Americas Rugby Trophy, which was hosted in Brazil in June.
 The tournament saw Brazil face Colombia, and a development team from the United States.

 Brazil met Colombia again on 5 and 9 July 2023 in Medellín, for a place in the WXV 3 competition.
 They recorded their first international win when they beat Portugal 10–7, it was also their first time to face a European opponent after fifteen years.

 2024

 Brazil created history on 29 June 2024 by becoming the first South American team to qualify for a Women's Rugby World Cup.
 They defeated Colombia for the first time in Asunción, Paraguay and will make their debut at the 2025 Rugby World Cup in England.
 Brazil moved up 12 places to their highest position of 39th from 51st after their 34–13 win over Colombia.

+2025

+Brazil made history for their country when they qualified for the 2025 Women's Rugby World Cup in the South America play-off.
+They made their World Cup debut against South Africa on 24 August in Northampton and were overwhelmed by the Springbok Women 66–6.
+Rachel Kochhann scored all of Brazil’s points when she kicked two penalties.
+Their second match was against France, although they were defeated 84–5, Bianca Silva created history for her nation when she became the first Brazilian to score a try at a Rugby World Cup.
+Brazil ended their World Cup campaign with a third loss in their final match against Italy.
+They had a try disallowed and only managed three points, whereas Italy ran in twelve tries and successfully converted just two of the tries; the final score was 64–3.